 • Chronic respiratory disease: a clear focus on chronic obstructive pulmonary disease (COPD) driving up uptake of COVID-19, flu and pneumonia vaccines to reduce infective exacerbations and emergency hospital admissions due to those exacerbations.

-• Maternity: ensuring continuity of care for 75% of women from Black, Asian and minority ethnic communities and from the most deprived groups.
+• Maternity: ensuring continuity of care for women from Black, Asian and minority ethnic communities and from the most deprived groups.

 • Severe mental illness (SMI): ensuring annual health checks for 60% of those living with SMI (bringing SMI in line with the success seen in learning disabilities).